 Explanations are given to the smallest things, and details are given to every specific area.
-They make dry concepts approachable to almost everybody.
+They make dry and complex concepts more approachable to almost everybody.

 The dashboard keeps you pace and ensures you get all the required materials.
 Since the platform is interactive and responsive, it does a good job of training your ability to work under time pressure and other conditions.

 The video lessons are complete, making sure that every topic is explained above and beyond confusion.
 Reviews point out that it is the best way to learn a language as the videos are very interactive and engaging.

 The personalized plan also allows you to make plans that best suit you, and this should improve the quality of your learning.

 - Top-notch learning experience.

 - The most experienced and qualified LSAT tutors.

 - One of the oldest companies in the test prep industry.